zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 ## I.e : Receive data from multiple clients
 Using the array of client you created in the last step, go through the entire array and ask if every socket is readable using the FD_ISSET macro.
 ## I.f : Send some data to everybody
-Using the same logic from the last step, go through the array of client and using the send function (man send) send to each client who is writable the given data.
+Using the same logic from the last step, go through the array of client and using the send function (man send), send to each client who is writable the given data.

 # Step II : Client
 ## II.a : Initialisation